Prof. Ho-Kyung Kim

 He has taken leadership in several international committees, including the Joint Committee on Structural Safety (JCSS) and the WEF; Global Expert Network on Risk and Resilience.
 He is a Research Fellow of the Global Risk Forum in Davos, and is member of the Danish Academy of Technical Sciences (ATV).
 In 2019 he received the C. Allin Cornell Award for his academic contributions to the fields of safety, resilience and sustainability in pursuit of enhancing societal decision making.

-“Artificial Intelligence-based Health Monitoring and Maintenance Techniques for Long-span Bridges”
+Keynote Lecture 4: “Artificial Intelligence-based Heng and Maintenance Techniques for Long-span Bridges”

 Hui Li, Cheung Kong Scholarship Professor at Harbin Institute of Technology, China.
 Her research interests include intelligent civil engineering.
 She is the authors and co-authors of more than 300 papers and keynote lectures, including one paper published in Science in 2019.
 She is the PI of more than 10 key projects supported by Natural Science Foundation of China (NSFC) and Ministry of Science and Technology of China (MOST).
 She is the leader of innovation teams of NSFC, MOST, the Ministry of Education of China, and the Heilongjiang Province.
 She was awarded by the Personnel Year of Structural Health Monitoring (2015).